 Minnesota counties are required to adopt SSTS ordinances and administer SSTS programs that comply with state rules.
 Cities and townships may choose to regulate septic systems; if they do, their ordinance must be at least as stringent as the county's.
-In 2017, approximately 132 city, township, and other local government units (i.e. water management districts, joint powers) in Minnesota had SSTS programs.
+In 2019, approximately 135 city, township, and other local government units in Minnesota (i.e., water management districts, joint powers) had SSTS programs.

 Counties and other local governments with SSTS programs enforce rules, review plans, approve permits and inspect new/replacement systems, and ensure compliance when a system owner has been issued a notice of noncompliance.
 Though they must follow state rules at a minimum, local SSTS ordinances vary across the state.
 Some require SSTS compliance inspections prior to property transfer, permits for SSTS repair and maintenance, and other obligations over and above state regulations.

 - Develop technical and compliance criteria for septic systems

 - Certify individuals and license businesses to do SSTS work

 The MPCA initially created this survey to facilitate its local-government assessments.
 But the questionnaire also asks local governments to self-assess whether local ordinances and procedures are in place and operating in accordance with Minnesota Rules Chapter 7082.
 Contact your region's SSTS field staff with any question or to schedule local government assessments.